 Earning the qualification is an achievement in itself, but it also implies that you are an expert in your field, and that you have a certain level of dedication and work ethic.

-"This increased credibility can be extremely valuable when are looking to progress your career and take on a more senior role," James Murray added.
+"This increased credibility can be extremely valuable when are looking to progress your career and take on a more senior role," Marcus commented.